 Once your concrete base has been properly placed, all grade considerations have been made, and the perfect concrete design mix has been ordered from the concrete plant we can start pouring concrete into the forms.
 Typically the ready mix concrete truck will pull in to the driveway and start releasing the concrete into the forms.
 During this process our crew will start leveling the concrete, following the grade stakes.
 Once all of the concrete has been screed to the desired thickness, typically by means of a wood 2×4 the finishing process and start.
 Typically are crews will utilize wood concrete trowels to smooth out the concrete to a semi-finished state.
 The next step in the finishing process for a concrete driveway, as the company starts to hydrate we will set out to further finish the concrete utilizing magnesium bowl floats.
 After these magnesium bowl floats have smoothed out the concrete, we will start utilizing handheld magnesium hand trowels to further smooth the concrete without pulling out too much cream.
 The cream of the concrete is basically the sand, and Portland components of the concrete.
 Once the concrete is almost hydrated, our workers will start laying down, and finish in the concrete with steel trowels, this will produce the final smoothing concrete process for your driveway.
 Just at the right moment, before the concrete has completely hydrated, we will pass a specialized concrete broom to give your driveway a fine broomed finish.
 This broomed finish is typically done by the master concrete finisher.
 During colder months, we may lay down concrete blankets, or if the weather is fair we will let the concrete hydrate overnight.
 In the morning of the next day, we will saw cut expansion joints every 8 feet to 10 feet to allow for expansion and contraction.
 Some of the final steps of your new driveway is to remove the forms, and back fill the area where the initial concrete forms were placed for your driveway.
 We will place yellow caution tape to protect your driveway from traffic and to allow the concrete base to cure for 7 days before any vehicle traffic is allowed onto the driveway.

 Before any changes are made to your Northern Virginia driveway, Fairfax Contractor recommends you check with your homeowners Association on what is allowable for a driveway in the covenants of your homeowners Association.
 Some of the design options that we are capable of producing include colored concrete, exposed aggregate concrete, brick over concrete, and interlocking brick paver driveways.
-Fairfax Contractor can install in the design the perfect driveway for your home the it a concrete driveway, concrete finished with brick pavers, exposed aggregate, colored concrete, or interlocking concrete paver driveways.
+Fairfax Contractor can install in the design the perfect driveway for your home the it a concrete driveway, concrete finished with brick pavers, exposed aggregate, colored concrete, stamped concrete driveway or interlocking concrete paver driveways.
 If your budget we can combine a brick bordered concrete driveway, the looks absolutely amazing.
 Please give us a call free estimate, or fill out the free estimate form to receive professional consultation for your new driveway project in Northern Virginia.